 As a division of the Singapore High Court, proceedings before the SICC will be governed by the LPA.
-Presently, parties can only be represented by members of the Singapore Bar, subject to the discretion of the court to admit Queen's Counsel or foreign lawyers of equivalent distinction on an ad hoc basis in certain cases.
-This position will also apply to cases transferred from the Singapore High Court to the SICC.
+Presently, parties can only be represented by members of the Singapore Bar, subject to the discretion of the court to admit Queen's Counsel or

-32 An example raised in the SICC Committee meeting would be the consideration of the SICC's position towards disputes based on gaming contracts, or otherwise claims which are presupposed upon contracts which may ordinarily be considered illegal in many jurisdictions.
+&lt;sup>22 An example raised in the SICC Committee meeting would be the consideration of the SICC'saw jurisdictions.

+&lt;sup>23 position towards disputes based on gaming contracts, or otherwise claims which are presupposed upon contracts which may ordinarily be considered illegal in many jurisdictions.

-33 The Court of Appeal is not bound by previous decisions of its own or of the Privy Council, which were previously binding (under the old stare decisis rules), if adherence to such decisions would cause injustice in a particular case or constrain the development of the law in conformity with the circumstances of Singapore.
+&lt;sup>24 The Court of Appeal is not bound by previous decisions of its own or of the Privy Council, which were previously binding (under the old stare decisis rules), if adherence to such decisions would cause injustice in a particular case or constrain the development of the law in conformity with the circumstances of Singapore.
 However, the power to depart will only be exercised sparingly: see Practice Statement (Judicial Precedent) [1994] 2 SLR 689.
 On matters of Singapore law, decisions of the Court of Appeal (SICC List) will be binding on subsequent High Court decisions, regardless of whether these are on the SICC List.

-34 The relevant provisions may be modelled after the relevant parts of section 24 of the International Arbitration Act.
+&lt;sup>25 The relevant provisions may be modelled after the relevant parts of section 24 of the International Arbitration Act.

-35 The relevant provisions may be modelled after the relevant parts of Article 34 of the Model Law.
+&lt;sup>26 The relevant provisions may be modelled after the relevant parts of Article 34 of the Model Law.